-- 4.1.4.2.1 All SAR shall employ a flexible non-kinking breathing tube which extends from the respiratory inlet covering to a connection point on the belt or harness. - 4.1.4.2.2 The breathing tube shall permit free head movement, insure against closing off due to kinking during movement, and shall not create a pull that shall loosen or reduce protection of the respiratory inlet covering. - 4.1.4.3 Common safety and/or corrective eyewear shall not interfere with the fit of half-mask facepieces. - 4.1.4.4 Full facepieces shall provide for optional use of corrective eyewear, which shall not interfere with the sealing surface, pass between the sealing surfaces or reduce the respiratory protective qualities of the respirator. - 4.1.4.5 Hoods, helmets, and loose-fitting facepieces shall be designed and constructed to fit persons with various head sizes, allow for the optional use of corrective eyewear, and ensure against restriction of movement or vision by the wearer. - 4.1.4.6 Helmets shall meet the requirements of ANSI Z89.1-2003 Type I or Type II protective cap standards.
-Head gear not designed to provide head protection shall be prominently and permanently labeled to indicate that they are not impact and penetration resistant. - 4.1.4.7 SAR intended for use in abrasive particulate blasting operations shall be designed and constructed to provide protection against impact and abrasion from rebounding abrasive materials to the wearer's head and neck. - 4.1.4.8 Neck seal designs shall provide a seal around the neck without causing discomfort to the user and permit easy donning and doffing. - 4.1.5 Visors/lenses of respiratory inlet coverings; minimum requirements - 4.1.5.1 Respiratory inlet coverings shall be designed and constructed to provide adequate field of view. - 4.1.5.1.1 Respiratory inlet coverings with visors shall obtain an average Visual Field Score (VFS) of 90 or greater following the VFS method described by the American Medical Association (AMA). - 4.1.5.2 All lenses of respiratory inlet coverings shall be designed and constructed to be impact and penetration resistant via the requirements of ANSI Z87.1-2003, American National Standard for Occupational and Educational Personal Eye and Face Protection Devices or the lenses shall be prominently and permanently labeled to indicate that they are not impact resistant. - 4.1.5.3 The lenses of abrasive particulate type Airline and Airsource SAR shall be shielded by plastic, glass, woven wire, sheet metal, or other suitable material which does not interfere with the vision or breathing zone of the wearer.
+- 4.1.4.2.1 All SAR shall employ a flexible non-kinking breathing tube which extends from the respiratory inlet covering to a connection point on the belt or harness. - 4.1.4.2.2 The breathing tube shall permit free head movement, insure against closing off due to kinking during movement, and shall not create a pull that shall loosen or reduce protection from the respiratory inlet covering. - 4.1.4.3 Common safety and/or corrective eyewear shall not interfere with the fit of half-mask facepieces. - 4.1.4.4 Full facepieces shall provide for optional use of corrective eyewear, which shall not interfere with the sealing surface, pass between the sealing surfaces or reduce the respiratory protective qualities of the respirator. - 4.1.4.5 Hoods, helmets, and loose-fitting facepieces shall be designed and constructed to fit persons with various head sizes, allow for the optional use of corrective eyewear, and insure against restriction of movement or vision by the wearer. - 4.1.4.6 Helmets shall meet the requirements of ANSI Z89.1-2003 Type I or Type II protective cap standards.
+Head gear not designed to provide head protection shall be prominently and permanently labeled to indicate that they are not impact and penetration resistant. - 4.1.4.7 SAR intended for use in abrasive particulate blasting operations shall be designed and constructed to provide protection against impact and abrasion from rebounding abrasive materials to the wearer's head and neck.

+4.1.4.8 Neck seal designs shall provide a seal around the neck without causing discomfort to the user and permit easy donning and doffing.

+4.1.5 Visors/lenses of respiratory inlet coverings; minimum requirements

+- 4.1.5.1 Respiratory inlet coverings shall be designed and constructed to provide adequate field of view. - 4.1.5.1.1 Respiratory inlet coverings with visors shall obtain an average Visual Field Score (VFS) of 90 or greater following the VFS method described by the American Medical Association (AMA). - 4.1.5.2 All lenses of respiratory inlet coverings shall be designed and constructed to be impact and penetration resistant via the requirements of ANSI Z87.1-2003, American National Standard for Occupational and Educational Personal Eye and Face Protection Devices or the lenses shall be prominently and permanently labeled to indicate that they are not impact resistant. - 4.1.5.3 The lenses of abrasive particulate type Airline and Airsource SAR shall be shielded by plastic, glass, woven wire, sheet metal, or other suitable material which does not interfere with the vision or breathing zone of the wearer. - 4.1.5.4 Protective lenses shall be mounted and attached to the respiratory inlet covering to provide easy access to the external surface of the lens for cleaning and replacement.